A dynamical characterization of acylindrically hyperbolic groups: Group actions on Gromov hyperbolic spaces

 \subsection{Induced actions on Gromov boundaries}

 Let $G$ be a group acting isometrically on a Gromov hyperbolic space $(S,d)$.
-As in Section \ref{gpgb}, pick a point $e\in S$ and construct $\partial S$, the boundary of $S$.
-Fix a sufficiently small number $\zeta$ and then we can define the metric $\rho$ on $\partial S$, where we employ the notations from Section \ref{gpgb}.
-Note that $G$ maps one sequence tending to $\infty$ to another such sequence so it naturally acts on $\partial S$ and this action is by homeomorphisms (with respect to the topology induced by the metric $\rho$) \cite{hyperbolic space}.
+As mentioned in Section \ref{gpgb}, the Gromov boundary $\partial S$ of $S$ is defined via sequences of points in $S$ tending to $\infty$ and there is a canonical topology for $\partial S$.
+Note that $G$ maps one sequence tending to $\infty$ to another such sequence so it naturally acts on $\partial S$ and this action is by homeomorphisms (see V\"ais\"al\"a \cite{hyperbolic space} for details).

 If an element $g\in G$ is loxodromic, then $\{g^{-n}e\}_{n\geqslant 1}$ and $\{g^{n}e\}_{n\geqslant 1}$ are two sequences in $S$ tending to different boundary points $x,y\in \partial S$ respectively, and $g$ fixes these boundary points.
 Moreover, $g$ actually has the so-called north-south dynamics on $\partial S$.
 This is well-known when the space $S$ is proper.
 Nevertheless, the original idea of Gromov \cite{GM} works even for non-proper spaces.
-The readers are referred to \cite{no} for a detailed proof.
+The readers are referred to Hamann \cite{no} for a detailed proof.

 \begin{definition} Let $G$ be a group acting by homeomorphisms on a topological space $M$.
 We say an element $g\in G$ has \textit{north-south dynamics} on $M$ if the following two conditions are satisfied: